visit-dav/visit/src/doc/data_into_visit/SiloFormat.rst

 Linking with Silo
 """""""""""""""""

-Before you can build a program that uses Silo_, you must locate the Silo_ include files and the Silo_ library.
+Before you can build a program that uses Silo_, you must locate the Silo_ header and library files.
-Silo_ is not distributed as part of the VisIt_ source code or binary installations so you must obtain it separately unless you are developing on the Windows platform.
+Silo_ is distributed as part of VisIt_ binary distributions but is installed in those distributions differently than it would be if it was installed as a stand-alone package.
+For example, in Linux distros, the library file, ``libsiloh5.so``, is in the VisIt_ installation's ``<version>/<arch>/lib`` directory and the header file, ``silo.h``, is in the VisIt_ installation's ``<version>/<arch>/include/silo`` directory.
 A link to the most up-to-date version of the Silo_ library's source code can be found on `Silo's Github site <https://github.com/LLNL/Silo/releases>`_.

 Once you download the Silo_ source code, building and installing it is usually only a matter of running its *configure* script and running *make*.